-Teaching assistantships (TAs) are awarded by the Department of Geosciences in order to financially support graduate students and provide professional development in the form of teaching and research assistance.
+Teaching assistantships (TAs) are awarded by the Department of Geological and Environmental Sciences at Western Michigan University in order to financially support graduate students and provide professional development in the form of teaching and research assistance.
 The TA consists of a tuition waiver and accompanying salary.
-TAs in the Department of Geosciences are highly-competitive and awarded once per year.
-The specific terms of our TAs vary each year depending on university and department budgets and needs.
-For more detailed information regarding tax implications, privileges and benefits available to graduate appointees, please consult WMU’s Graduate Student Appointee Information.
+TAs in the Department of Geological and Environmental Sciences are highly-competitive and awarded once per year.
+For more detailed information regarding salary and tuition remission, tax implications, privileges and benefits available to graduate appointees, please consult the WMU Graduate College Assistantship information webpage.

-The term for TAs in the Department of Geosciences is one academic year (fall semester and the following spring semester).
-New to the university graduate students who are offered a TA are guaranteed appointments for two academic years (master's) or four academic years (doctoral) from the date of enrollment in the program, pending satisfactory performance in teaching and satisfactory progress in their program of study.
+The term for TAs in the Department of Geological and Environmental Sciences is one academic year (fall semester and the following spring semester).
+TAs are not typically provided during the summer sessions.
+New to the university graduate students who are offered a TA are guaranteed appointments for two academic years (master's) or four academic years (doctoral) from the date of enrollment in the program, pending available funding, satisfactory performance in teaching, and satisfactory progress in their program of study.
 TAs beyond these time periods are neither promised nor guaranteed.
-While appointed, the student must enroll in at least six graduate credit hours (5000-level or above) per semester.
+While appointed, the student must enroll in at least six graduate credit hours (5000 level or above) per semester.

-To be eligible for a TA in the Department of Geosciences, a student must first be formally accepted to either the M.S. or Ph.D. programs for the term(s) that the award is given.
+To be eligible for a TA in the Department of Geological and Environmental Sciences, a student must first be formally accepted to or currently enrolled and taking courses in either the PhD Geosciences or the MS Geosciences program for the term(s) that the award is given.

 Prior teaching experience: Teaching assistantships are preferentially awarded to students with prior experience teaching, especially positions in upper-level undergraduate courses.

-Satisfactory progress in the program of study: TA's must receive a “satisfactory” evaluation in their audit letter for each semester of study that they hold the position.
-If a TA receives a “mostly satisfactory” or “unsatisfactory” audit, he or she will have one semester to attend to any outstanding items noted in the audit letter.
+Satisfactory progress in the program of study: TAs must receive a “satisfactory” evaluation in their audit letter for each semester of study that they hold the position.
+If a TA receives a “mostly satisfactory” or “unsatisfactory” audit, they will have one semester to attend to any outstanding items noted in the audit letter.
 Receiving a less than “satisfactory” evaluation in the audit letter for two consecutive semesters will be grounds for revoking the TA.
 The graduate advisor, Dr. Peter Voice, is responsible for auditing the progress of all students at the end of each semester.
-Both the student and his/her advisor will receive a copy of the audit letter.
+Both the student and their advisor will receive a copy of the audit letter.

-- Adhere to all University policies, regulations, directives, guidelines and student codes.
+- Adhere to all University policies, regulations, directives, guidelines and student codes of conduct.

-- Attend and participate in all course-related meetings, as required by the supervising course instructor and/or head TA.
+- Attend and participate in all course-related meetings, as required by the supervising course instructor and/or lab coordinator TA.

-- Attend and assist with class sessions (beyond the assigned lab sections), as required by the supervising course instructor and/or head TA.
+- Attend and assist with class sessions (beyond the assigned lab sections), as required by the supervising course instructor and/or lab coordinator TA.

-- Communicate any absences to the supervising course instructor and/or head TA.
+- Communicate any absences to the supervising course instructor and/or lab coordinator TA.
 If a class must be missed, the TA will arrange a substitute and complete the "Absence from Class" form.